Happy Holiday season to our loyal readers of the Workplace Class Action Blog!

-This will be our Thirteenth Annual Report, and the biggest yet with analysis of over 1,300 class certification rulings from federal and state courts in 2016.
+This will be our Fourteenth Annual Report, and the biggest yet with analysis of over 1,350 class certification rulings from federal and state courts in 2017.
 The Report will be available for download as an E-Book too.

 The Report is the sole compendium in the U.S. dedicated exclusively to workplace class action litigation, and has become the “go to” research and resource guide for businesses and their corporate counsel facing complex litigation.
 We were again honored this year with a review of our Report by Employment Practices Liability Consultant Magazine (“EPLiC”).
-Here is what EPLiC said: “The Report is a ‘must-have’ for legal research and in-depth analysis of employment-related class action litigation.
-Anyone who practices in this area, whether as an attorney, risk manager, underwriter, or broker cannot afford to be without it.
-Importantly, the Report is the only publication of its kind in the United States.”
-You can read more about the review here.
+Here is what EPLiC said: “The Report is a definitive ‘must-have’ for legal research and in-depth analysis of employment-related class action litigation.
+Anyone who practices in this area, whether as an attorney, a business executive, a risk manager, an underwriter, a consultant, or a broker cannot afford to be without it.
+Importantly, the Report is the only publication of its kind in the United States.
+It is the sole compendium that analyzes workplace class actions from ‘A to Z.’” You can read more about the review here.
 Furthermore, EPLiC recognized our Report as the “state-of-the-art word” on workplace class action litigation.